hellogerard/pox-framework/README.md

   database.
 - Collections of objects are automatically handled and lazily loaded as the data is paged.
+- Also has a nifty job manager that manages multiple offline jobs with a single cron job and plain text configuration files.

 _see main project page at <http://pox-php.straylightrun.net>._